peakhunt/frdm-k64f-projects/README.md

 6. cont
 7. happy debugging & flashing

+# Clock & Pin Configuration
+I guess it's best to go with MCUExpress for the job.
+Luckily there are Linux and Mac version from NXP web site.

 # Brief Introduction on projects
 1. blinky

    this is a bare-metal version of typical blinky.
 Quite surprising Kinetis SDK doesn't come with any sort of delay library.

+2. blinky_freertos

+   this is a freertos version of typical blinky.